What is the New Hampshire franchise tax

 How to file

-File both taxes using New Hampshire's Granite Tax Connect (GTC) portal, which provides immediate confirmation and faster processing than paper submissions.
+File both taxes using New Hampshire's Granite Tax Connect portal, which provides immediate confirmation and faster processing than paper submissions.
 Supporting documentation includes federal tax returns and apportionment worksheets for multi-state businesses.
 Payment options include electronic funds transfer and other standard methods through the GTC portal.

 Due dates and deadlines